Judo vs Aikido – Which of the two martial arts, is more effective and which one should you learn?

 What is Aikido?

-Aikido’s non-competitive Japanese martial art emphasizes avoiding, pacing, and using the opponent’s motion and energy to throw or hold them.
+Aikido is a non-competitive Japanese martial art which emphasizes avoiding, pacing, and using the opponent’s motion and energy to throw or hold them.
 Thus, the translation of the Japanese word Aikido means “way of gathering energy.”

 For the most part, Aikido is a peaceful martial art.
 It promotes peacefulness and the preceding violence.
 That is why it is only when the offensive move gives the defensive side new options to counter.